zstoebs/site/content/notes/life/index.md

 - A workout + music / podcast is my critical grounding mechanism, centering meditation, and emotional balancer.
 - I don't have to work out every day.
 - I like to eat chocolate and all macarons.
-- Cutting and bulking is not conducive to my mental well-being.
+- Cutting and bulking cycles are not conducive to my mental well-being.
 	- I like to exercise consistently, maintain my diet, and feel physically healthy all year.
 - Few video games provide real value to my life.
 	- But I watch battle royales on Twitch like straight men watch football.